manikantabathula123/Gmail-automatic-mail-sending-using-Pyautogui-/README.md

 Here, we automated the mail sending process using pyautogui module.
-Code is available in the python notebook attached above.
+Kindly refer